Lumiera 0.pre.04

 Construction kit to establish an invocation scheme for media calculations.

-• the function takes two arguments
+• the function takes one to three arguments

 Note